guzmanwolfrank/Python/Startup/Readme.md

 To minimize startup times on my laptop and computer.
 I wanted to create a program which outlined the files being started up and then allowed me to delete them from the startup list.

 ## Challenges
+I found it challenging to compose an if statement that itirated within the winreg module.

+## Solution
-I found it challenging to compose a for loop that itirated within the winreg module.
-I was able to find [documentation](https://docs.python.org/3/library/winreg.html) which helped me form the if statement necessary.
+I was able to find [documentation](https://docs.python.org/3/library/winreg.html) which helped me form the if statement and necessary functions.
+These included functions to list and delete startup tasks and programs.

 ## Deployment